codyperry325/Monomer-extraction/README.md

 # Monomer-extraction
 A program to convert a full CSD recognized CIF file to molecular monomer XYZ file using the CSD and ASE Python libraries.
+This code DOES assume there is symmetrically equivalent monomers and thus, only one monomer XYZ file will be created.

 To ensure compatibility, verions of ASE and CCDC are:
 ```